-“The Selfie: More and Less than a Self-Portrait,” in Routledge Companion to Photography and Visual Culture (London, New York: Routledge, forthcoming).
-Accepted by the editors in fall 2016.
+“The Selfie: More and Less than a Self-Portrait,” in Moritz Neumüller, ed., Routledge Companion to Photography and Visual Culture (London, New York: Routledge, forthcoming in 2018).
+This is the version of the chapter as accepted by the editor in November 2016.
+If you would like to cite this article, please refer to the published version as it will have greatly benefited from later revisions.

 The selfie is more than an image, and more than an image of the self.
 Apart from the image, other essential attributes of the selfie include metadata, consisting of several layers: automatically generated data (like geo-tags and time stamps), data added by the user (hashtags), and data added by other users (comments and “likes”).
 The importance of metadata has been addressed by Rubinstein and Sluis (2013), but this element is easily overlooked in the selfie-shaming discourse.